kevinrfoster/ecob2000_lab4/README.md

 to explain why so many people make zero wages despite so many qualifications.
-(Think through: if you include retirees in the data and estimate a linear model of age affecting wage, what would you expect for the sign of the coefficient?)
+(Think through: if you include retirees in the data and estimate a linear model of age affecting wage, what would you expect for the sign of the coefficient on age?)
 Of course when you look at college major, you’re looking at only people with at least a college degree but you can code that for yourself.

-Make sure you run *summary(dat\_use)* to check for obvious mistakes.
+Make sure you run *summary(dat_use)* to check for obvious mistakes.
 Maybe some crosstabs to also look.

 First, *before running a regression,* consider what variables should be